dekuNukem/STM32_tutorials/000_intro_blinkLED/README.md

 * All STM32 chips run at 3.3V, but are 5V tolerant on *digital* pins.

-* Don't worry about the BOOT0 selector, leave it on the default GND side.
+* Don't worry about the BOOT0 selector, leave it on the default GND side. (aka normal startup)

 ## Hookup